 As previously mentioned, some supplements are used to help with morning sickness relief.
 However, they are to be used with doctor supervision as dosages might vary.

 The most common supplements that help with pregnancy nausea is Vitamin B6.
 As per BabyCentre, “Vitamin B6 (pyridoxine) helps our bodies to process certain amino acids (proteins), which may somehow reduce nausea.”

 With that said most pregnancy multivitamins already contain 10mg of vitamin B, so don’t add an additional supplement without consulting with your healthcare provider.

 A safer approach is to eat Vitamin B6 rich foods, such as lean meat, nuts, avocados, and bananas.

 Studies have found that acupuncture is an effective treatment for women who experience nausea and dry retching in early pregnancy.
 (Source)

 Acupuncture has been used for thousands of years in Traditional Chinese medicine and it is used today to alleviate multiple pregnancy symptoms, including morning sickness.

-Acupuncture and Acupressure (e.g Sea Bands) are relative safe during pregnancy….
-But, as always, please consult with your health care provider before you make a decision if acupuncture is right for you.
+Acupuncture and Acupressure (e.g Sea-Bands) are relatively safe during pregnancy… But, as always, please consult with your health care provider before you make a decision if acupuncture is right for you.

 10. Avoid Triggers